proyecto-ciudades-del-futuro/modulo-estaciones-backend/readme.md

 ### Stations / Estaciones

 ##### Creating a Station Entity: POST Request
-To create a Station entity, send a POST request to the designated API endpoint you should comply with the following data structure of the payload
+To create a Station entity, send a POST request to the designated API endpoint you should comply with the following data structure of the payload since the server will interact with ORION interface.

 ### Request Body